 It’s a fascinating subject; religion plays a huge role.
 The followers of creationism have an influence on politics that should not be underestimated.
 They’re all convinced that humans—unlike animals—are chosen by God.
 This belief in supremacy has led to a disrespectful treatment of the environment over the years.
 We’ll investigate more about how these “chosen ones” think about their lives after death in future projects.

 When you think about the human behaviour you address–like overconsumption or treating animals as products–are you hopeful for the future?

 Friederike: I think our opinions differ on that point.
 I don’t see the future very bright, because I’m afraid that we’ll not overcome patriarchal, capitalist structures and the full recognition of the habitats and needs of other species in the short time we have left.

-MJ: Maybe specifically looking at the relationship we have with animals; the climate crisis might evoke something positive there?
+Maybe specifically looking at the relationship we have with animals, the climate crisis might evoke something positive there.

-Friederike: Yeah, we hope that our films contribute to reflect the western way of life and society a bit more.
+Friederike: Yeah, we hope that our films contribute to reflecting the Western way of life and society a bit more.
 But what the viewers make of it in the end is up to them.

 Michaela: I think the serious problems of our time can only be solved in a community of many.
 With our films, we contribute a piece to this.